layilin/SP23-33852/_annotations/book2.md

 62.141 poison'd fish.
 Grainger is probably not referring to a specific species of fish but rather to ciguatera, a disease long associated with the consumption of predatory fish in the Caribbean.
 Ciguatera is a toxin produced by a marine microalgae called *Gambierdiscus toxicus*, and, like mercury, it becomes more concentrated in fish as they rise in the food chain.
 Symptoms of ciguatera include nausea, vomiting, and tingling fingers or toes.
 Symptoms usually go away in days or weeks but can last for years.

 [plant] 62.148 vervain.
-Also known as verbena (*Verbena officinalis*), an herbal shrub native to the Old World and Australia.
+Also known as verbena (*Verbena officinalis*), an herbal shrub whose native range includes the Old World and Australia.

 [plant] 62.148 wild liquorice. *Abrus precatorius*, a slender, viny plant that produces scarlet, pea-sized seeds with small black spots at the points of attachment.
 The seeds are known as jumbee beads, while the plant is sometimes known as the rosary pea.
 The seeds are commonly used to make jewelry, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
-The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdominal cramping, diarrhea, and dehydration.
+The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdominal cramping, diarrhea, and dehydration. *Abrus precatorius* is native to Africa, Asia, Malesia, Australia, and the Pacific region.

 62.149n *Donum Dei*.
 Gift of god.

-[plant] 62.149n rhubarb. *Rheum rhabarbarum*, a plant native to Asia.
+[plant] 62.149n rhubarb. *Rheum rhabarbarum*, a plant whose native range includes southern Siberia and northern and central China.
 Traditionally used for indigestion and bowel complaints; now commonly used as a fruit.

 [place] 63.150.
 Volga's wave.
 The Volga is a river in western Russia that connects to the Baltic, Moscow, and Black Seas before flowing into the Caspian Sea.